 This method involves looking into the likelihood of each risk and the ways it may affect separate project objectives, such as those tied to budget, schedule and performance.
 In this case, negative effects are “threats” and positive effects are “opportunities.”

 This type of assessment is generally performed through meeting and interviewing stakeholders, investigating ongoing work and thoroughly documenting results.
 The PM can then define the threats and opportunities on varying levels depending on how they will affect the project.

 A probability and impact matrix is the first step to defining the rating scales for likelihood and impact of a particular risk.
 Ratings rules should be specified by the organization in advance so that the project manager knows what to prioritize.

 The ultimate goal of the matrix is to identify which risks you need to develop a response for.
 Likelihood and impact are typically rated on the following scale:

 - Very High

-These scales are highly dependent on the specs of the projects and thus a matrix must be performed by a project manager for each task.
+These scales are highly dependent on the specs of the project.
+Therefore, the project manager must perform a matrix for each individual task.